What is Planning for Growth?

 The reality of climate change has us thinking about where we should grow, and what we can do to help mother-nature absorb the effects of extreme weather events.

 We have so much to be proud of.
 Our beautiful city is alive with nature, culture and energy.
 We know the challenges of affordability.
 People are getting out of their cars and looking for a lifestyle that is good for the planet.
-We are planning for growth, but really we are planning to make sure we are always that most lovable, liveable city.
+We are planning for growth, but really we are planning to make sure we are always that most loveable, liveable city.

 How we got here